-What is a small, intimate wedding and why would you want one?
+What is a small, intimate wedding and why do I need one?
 Read on for 5 reasons why!

 The way I see a small, intimate wedding is a wedding with under 60 guests.
 A day where you have time to spend with all of your guests.
 An exclusive day (or maybe 2 or three days!) for family and close friends.
 A celebration about you and why you are getting married.
 A day centred around love, your story and your memories.